Bedrock-OSS/bedrock-wiki/docs/blocks/parts-of-custom-tree.md

 ## Making Fake Leaves

-You can replace block with itself only one time, then it doesn't work.
+You can replace block with itself only one time, then it wont work.
 That is why fake leaves are needed.
 Log commands will update leaves without stopping:
 `fill ~3 ~3 ~3 ~-3 ~-3 ~-3 wiki:fake_leaves 0 replace wiki:custom_leaves`
 `fill ~3 ~3 ~3 ~-3 ~-3 ~-3 wiki:custom_leaves 0 replace wiki:fake_leaves`